qishe-nlp/x2cdict/README.md

 * `DICT_DB_PASS` is `turingmachine` by default

-The dictionary db is not built in this project, you have to install the DB by yourself, refer to [BaJiu Dictionary Installation](https://github.com/bajiu-dict/deploy_dict_mongo).
+The dictionary db IS NOT BUILT in this project, you HAVE TO install the DB by yourself, refer to [BaJiu Dictionary Installation](https://github.com/bajiu-dict/deploy_dict_mongo).

 ### Binary Usage